Babergh

 While the tower was built as a gatehouse, it has provided both a study, library and bed chamber for many clergymen over the years.
 Constructed of early handmade bricks, it has many decorative features and was completed in 1495

-Join us at the Town Hall for a host of free, drop-in crafty workshops celebrating Sudbury's architecture!
-From origami architecture, bug house buildings, and stained glass creations!
+Join us at the Town Hall for a host of free, drop-in crafty workshops celebrating Sudbury's everyday working histories!

 Free Guided Tour: Victorian Sudbury

-Join our Blue Badge Guide, Stephen Moody, as we explore Sudbury's Victorian townscape, which underwent seismic change during the 19th Century.
+Join our Blue Badge Guide, Stephen Moody, as we explore Sudbury's Victorian era, which underwent seismic change during the 19th Century.

 Gresley Madan Collection: An Introduction